nunocoracao/blowfish/exampleSite/content/docs/getting-started/index.md

 ### Sub-Navigation menu

 Additionally, you can also configure a sub-navigation menu.
-Just define new menu entries as `subnavigation` in `menu.toml`.
-This will render a second line with caregories below the main header menu.
+Just define new menu entries as `subnavigation` in `menus.toml`.
+This will render a second line with sub-categories below the main header menu.

 ```toml
 # config/_default/menus.toml